icicle-lang/icicle-ambiata/doc/thoughts.md

 - Pre-computations: constants, setting up arrays, reading lookup tables
 - Worker functions: can use pre-computation values, but cannot directly load lookup tables from disk
-- Streams: on-line stream computations such as filtering, mapping, taking the latest N of input
+- Streams: on-line stream computations such as filtering, mapping, taking the first N of input
-- Reductions on streams: each stream can be folded, where worker functions and initial values cannot depend on streams or other reductions
+- Reductions on streams: each stream can be folded, where worker functions and initial values cannot depend on streams or other reductions.
+Latest N is actually a reduction.
 - Post-computations: cannot touch streams, but only the result of reductions and pre-computations